-If you move to a non-hazardous duty position covered under VRS, the Virginia Law Officers' Retirement System (VaLORS) or the Judicial Retirement System (JRS), you will come under the plan provisions of the new position for retirement and other benefits.
+If you move to a non-hazardous duty position covered under VRS, the Virginia Law Officers' Retirement System (VaLORS), VRS with enhanced hazardous duty benefits or the Judicial Retirement System (JRS), you will come under the plan provisions of the new position for retirement and other benefits.
 If you take a refund of your member account and then return to a non-hazardous duty position with no service credit in VRS, you will be rehired under the Hybrid Retirement Plan.